 I like APC smart UPS as they have been very reliable but like all uninterruptable power supplies, they need a battery change out every 3-5 years depending on use.

-I managed to get hold of a 2014 APC smart-ups 1000 from a garage sale for a few dollars that wasn’t working and had no cables.
+I managed to get hold of an old 2014 APC smart-ups 1000 from a garage sale for a few dollars that wasn’t working and had no cables.
 So I took the chance to see if I could do some basic troubleshooting and all it needed was a battery replacement.

 The front LCD panel was showing no battery capacity, connect battery warning, and a red battery alarm once it was powered on.
 So I took the batteries out and they measured 10.4v on each battery.

 Considering that these could have been the original APC batteries I decided to replace them.

 The part number for these battery packs is RBC6.
 I recommend the generic UPS RBC6 battery that is ready to be hot-swapped.
 Don’t buy the original APC replacement battery as you can find cheaper replacements that are just as good at half the price.
 I like to save money.

 Table of Contents

 - 1 APC Smart-UPS 1000 Battery Replacement Procedure Hot Swap.